mozilla/extension-activity-monitor/CONTRIBUTING.md

 $ npm test ext-monitor.test.js
 ```

-Here, `ext-monitor.test.js` is the name of the test suit.
+Here, `ext-monitor.test.js` is the name of the test file.

-To run all the tests continously, run the following command:
+To run all the tests on file changes during development, run the following command:

 ```
 $ npm run test:watch